-- HPAB will focus one meeting on historic preservation and information each year. - To protect the interests and concerns of the public, and to be inclusive of all tribal and local historic sites, HPAB will focus on extensive public outreach to develop a resident-driven, inclusive Historic Preservation agenda through: - a. conducting public meetings (in person or via zoom) to hear what the community desires for historic preservation activities as the budget permits; - b. publishing newspaper articles explaining any and all activities on the HPAB; - c. appearing at public events to engage and educate the community as to the purpose of the Board as well as to increase community involvement in all historic preservation issues, i.e., Board members and the liaison will provide information at select Thursday morning Farmer's Market.
+- HPAB will focus one meeting on historic preservation and information each year. - To protect the interests and concerns of the public, and to be inclusive of all tribal and local historic sites, HPAB will focus on extensive public outreach to develop a resident-driven, inclusive Historic Preservation agenda through: - a. conducting public meetings (in person or via zoom) to hear what the community desires for historic preservation activities as the budget permits; - b. publishing newspaper articles explaining any and all activities on the HPAB; - c. appearing at public events to engage and educate the community as to the purpose of the Board as well as to increase community involvement in all historic preservation issues, i.e., Board members and the liaison shall provide information at select Thursday morning Community Markets.

 5.0 List the current subcommittees for this Board or Commission.
+5.0 List the current subcommittees for this Dourd of Commission,

-5.1 For subcommittees with members that are not members of the parent board or commission:

-List the subcommittee members and their terms.

-Explain how sub-committee members are selected or appointed.
+5.1 For subcommittees with members that are not members of the parent board or commission: List the subcommittee members and their terms.
+Explain how sub- committee members are selected or appointed.
 Provide a description of each subcommittee's charter or purpose.
 Describe the expected duration for the subcommittee and their work plan(s) demonstrating how they support the Board or Commission: